ankaAR/bestiario5e/_creatures/kelpie.md

 ***Multiataque.*** The kelpie makes two slam attacks.

 ***Slam.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 10 pies, un objetivo.
-Impacto: 11 (2d8 + 2) piercing damage.
+Impacto: 11 (2d8 + 2) puntos de daño perforante.
 If the target is a Medium or smaller creature, it is grappled (escape DC 12).

 ***Drowning Hypnosis.*** The kelpie chooses one humanoid it can see within 150 feet of it.
 If the target can see the kelpie, the target must succeed on a DC 11 Wisdom saving throw or be magically charmed while the kelpie maintains concentration, up to 10 minutes (as if concentrating on a spell).